Junior Livramento

-Junior Livramento (born 12 December 1987) is a Dutch former professional footballer who played as a left-back or midfielder.
+Junior Fonseca do Livramento (born 12 December 1987) is a Portuguese former professional footballer who played as a left-back or midfielder.

 Career

 Livramento's first professional appearance was as a 17-year-old in an Eerste Divisie match with Dordrecht.
 In 2006, he moved to Willem II to play in the reserve squad.
 In the summer of 2009 he got the chance to prove himself with the first team, because of the bad financial situation of the club.
 On 1 August 2009 he made his debut for Willem II, replacing Saïd Boutahar against Vitesse.